-Tax Control and Common Deficiencies in Transfer Pricing
+Tax Control and the Most Frequent Deficiencies in Transfer Pricing

-The purpose of tax control is to examine taxpayer procedures in setting transfer prices, i.e. whether they chose an appropriate transfer method, have sufficient documentation for verified transactions.
+The purpose of tax control is to examine the taxpayer's procedures in determining transfer prices, i.e., whether they have chosen an appropriate transfer method, whether they have sufficient documentation for the transactions under review.

 Purpose and Course of Tax Control

-According to § 44 of the Tax Code, tax control begins on the day determined by the tax administrator and about which they inform the taxpayer through notification.
-The notification must also contain the place of control, type of tax subject to control, controlled period, and deadline for submission of required documentation along with instructions on consequences of non-compliance.
-The tax administrator may start tax control without notification if they suspect the taxpayer will alter or destroy documents necessary for case assessment.
+According to Section 44 of the Tax Procedure Code, tax control begins on the day determined by the tax administrator, of which the taxpayer is informed via notification.
+The notification must further contain the place of control performance, the type of tax that will be the subject of control, the period under review, and the deadline for submitting requested documentation along with instruction on the consequences of non-compliance.
+The tax administrator may also start tax control without notification if they suspect that the taxpayer will alter or destroy documents necessary for assessing the case.

-If the tax administrator, during ongoing tax control, identifies discrepancies in periods other than those mentioned in the notification, they are entitled to extend the control to these periods as well.
+If the tax administrator identifies irregularities in periods other than those specified in the notification during an ongoing tax control, they are entitled to extend the control to these periods as well.

-The taxpayer is obliged to allow the tax administrator to perform control, provide access to premises and software, provide cooperation, and lend materials even outside their premises if requested by the tax administrator.
+The taxpayer is obliged to enable the tax administrator to perform the control, allow access to premises and their software, provide cooperation, and lend materials even outside their premises if the tax administrator so requests.

-During control, the tax administrator examines submitted documents for correctness, completeness, and truthfulness.
-If any discrepancies are identified, they notify the taxpayer and request explanation.
-The taxpayer may submit all documents and provide evidence and explanations for the case, which the tax administrator then evaluates.
-If documents or explanations are insufficient, they request supplementation.
+During control, the tax administrator examines submitted documents in terms of their correctness, completeness, and truthfulness, while if they identify any irregularities, they notify the taxpayer and invite them to comment on them.
+The taxpayer may submit all documents and provide evidence and explanations for the case, which the tax administrator then assesses; if the document or explanation is insufficient, the tax administrator invites the taxpayer for supplementation.

 Most Frequently Controlled Areas

-From the perspective of controlled areas, the most frequent subject of controls is the area of services, goods, and intangible assets.
-Additionally, cost allocation between related enterprises and group financing are commonly examined.
+In terms of controlled areas, the most frequent subjects of controls are particularly the area of services, goods, and intangible assets.
+Furthermore, it is the area of cost reallocation between dependent enterprises and group financing.

-The control itself is conducted through samples selected by the tax administrator, who then requests their submission from the taxpayer.
-The reason for selecting a particular controlled transaction sample may be its frequency within the taxpayer's overall activity.
-Sample selection may also be influenced by tax administrator suspicions, for example, if the taxpayer changes business model or switches from profit to loss year-over-year.
-Tax administrators also typically open tax controls for problematic taxpayers, such as those previously assessed or those conducting risky transactions.
+The control itself takes place through samples selected by the tax administrator, who then invites the taxpayer to submit them.
+The reason for choosing a certain controlled transaction sample may be its frequency within the taxpayer's overall activity.
+Sample selection may also be influenced by the tax administrator's suspicions, for example, if the taxpayer changes their business model or if they flip from profit to loss year-on-year.
+The tax administrator also usually opens tax controls for problematic taxpayers, for example, those who were reassessed in the past or those who conduct risky transactions.

 What Tax Administrators Control